 - guidelines and practice of conducting inquiry in an individual setting;

 - general background, applications, evidence and scientific research into iMBCT.

 Themes are presented interactively; participants are invited to bring in their own experiences and questions in working with (individual) mindfulness.

-In the follow-up session we will exchange and feedback on our experiences with iMBCT in our own locations.
+In the follow-up session we will exchange and feedback on our experiences with teaching iMBCT in our own teaching practice.
 Plus you will get deepening insight in guiding iMBCT practices and inquiring into them in an individual setting.

-After this workshop you will be able to teach iMBCT, having:
+After this Teacher Training you will be able to teach iMBCT, having: